 Lawrence A Didomenico, DPM is a Podiatry Specialist in Youngstown, Ohio.
 He graduated with honors from Ohio College of Podiatric Medicine in 1987.
-Having more than 30 years of diverse experiences, especially in PODIATRY, Dr Lawrence A Didomenico affiliates with many hospitals including St Elizabeth Youngstown Hospital, Northside Medical Center, St Elizabeth Boardman Health Center, and cooperates with other doctors and specialists in medical group Ankle And Foot Care Centers.
+Having more than 30 years of diverse experiences, especially in Podiatry, Dr Lawrence A Didomenico affiliates with many hospitals including St Elizabeth Youngstown Hospital, Northside Medical Center, St Elizabeth Boardman Health Center, and cooperates with other doctors and specialists in the medical group NOMS Ankle and Foot Care Centers.

-Lawrence Fallat, DPMDirector of the Podiatric Surgical Residency
+Lawrence Fallat, DPM, FACFASDirector of the Podiatric Surgical Residency

 Beaumont - Wayne Hospital